quantfinlib/screamer/docs/index.rst

     result = sign(slope(data))

-The plot below shows the input data (top, blue), the slope fitted to the previous 50 samples (middle, orange), and the sign of the slope (bottom, red).
+The plot below shows the input data (top, blue), the slope calculated over the previous 50 samples (middle, orange), and the sign of the slope (bottom, red).

 .. plotly::